tmhs0319/furima-tmhs1025/README.md

 ### Association

-- has_many :product
+- has_many :products
-- has_many :order
+- has_many :orders

 ## products table